syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> ** Note: Since the prioritySettings contains the default values in its dataSource like none, high, medium and low – therefore the appropriate css classes needs to be created with the same value names to apply it on the template.**
+> ** Note: Since the prioritySettings contains the default values in its dataSource like none, high, medium and low, the appropriate css classes has to be created with the same value names to apply it on the template.**

 ### readOnly 'boolean'
 {:#members:readOnly }